 The 58th Brigade was on the right, the 56th Brigade on the left, and the 57th Brigade in reserve.
 All the first objectives were reached without difficulty, and by noon the troops had done so well that the 51th Infantry Brigade, passing through the 56th and 58th Infantry Brigades in the new front line, captured their final objective.
 By 5 pm, the battle died down and no action on the British front since the beginning of the war had got such good results in so short a time and at so small cost.
 The19th Division alone had ‘only’ 1,250 casualties It took 1,800 prisoners, including a high percentage of officers, along with a considerable number of field-guns, trench mortars and machine guns.
 This was the first occasion on which use was made by the Division of an organised machine gun overhead barrage.
 This new form of covering fire played a great part in the success of the operation.

 Continuing small encounters occurred daily until on June 21st the Division was withdrawn from the line to rest in the area about St. Jan’s Cappel, remaining there until July 3rd It then returned in a new sector created by the capture of Oosttaverne.
 During this tour small but fierce engagements occurred beginning with the capture of Junction Buildings near Oosttaverne by the 9th Cheshire Regiment on July 17th, time after time they changed hands.

 The Division remained in the line until the opening phase of the Third Battle of Ypres, also known as the Battle of Passchendaele commenced on July 31st and continued through to November.

-James Arrowsmith died of wounds 4th August 1917 and it is presumed that it was during some skirmishes in the led up to the main battle action in this battle that James Arrowsmith received his fatal injuries.
+James Arrowsmith died of wounds 4th August 1917 and it is presumed that during skirmishes in the lead up to the main battle that he received fatal injuries.

 He is buried in Outtersteene Communal Cemetery Extension which is 2½ miles South West of Bailleul, Nord, France.